Corefinder89/MacTracker/Readme.md

+# Overview
+A simple application that would help an user keep track of the devices connected over a network.
+It uses the capabilities of a tool called `NMAP` and a very simple logic to deduce the MAC address and the device connected.

+# Requirements
+1. NMAP installed in the machine.
+2. JAVA installed in the machine.
+3. CRONTAB.

 # NMAP
 <b>NMAP</b> (Network Mapper) is a command that can help users discover hosts and services on a computer network.
 I have used `NMAP` as a service in my application to identify devices that are connected over the network.
 To install `NMAP` within your system I would suggest my viewers to install `ZENMAP` which is just a GUI wrapper over the `NMAP` command.
 It would help harness the capabilities of `NMAP` over a light weight GUI.
 To get `ZENMAP` installed in your system just follow the [link](https://nmap.org/zenmap/).
 Since I am using a mac environment to set up my application I just downloaded the required version of Zenmap, extracted it and placed it in my application directory.
 But before installing the application `NMAP` into your mac please check that your machine has the permission to install applications outside your app store.
 To do that just visit `System Preferences -> Security -> Click on "Anywhere"` To check whether `NMAP` has properly been installed in your machine just run the command `nmap --version`.